nithishr/nithishr.github.io/about/index.md

     <img src="https://nithishr.com/assets/img/pic.jpg">
 </figure>

-#### I am Nithish, an Engineer with a background in diverse areas including Software Engineering, Dev Ops, Lean Startups, Design Thinking, Data Engineering, Machine Learning & Building Communities.
+#### I am Nithish, an Engineer with a background in diverse areas including Software Engineering, Dev Ops, Developer Relations, Data Engineering, Lean Startups, Design Thinking, Machine Learning & Building Communities.
 I love to build products that solve real problems in short spans of time.
 In my free time, I like to read, hack stuff, attend local tech events, travel & follow Olympic sports.

 #### Originally from Kochi in India, I came to Munich, Germany for my Masters in Computer Science from the [Technical University of Munich](https://www.in.tum.de/en/cover-page/).